 Welcome to the Psychology Department's guide to establishing your web presence at the University of Illinois.
-In here you will find information on how to keep your profile current and curated.
-Below are some essential tasks if you are new to the campus.

 If you are non-tenure track faculty, we automatically populate some of your directory information from the Campus Directory database.
 You can view your directory listing at the campus web page (https://directory.illinois.edu/search).
 If you find any of this information to be inaccurate, please read this information (https://blogs.illinois.edu/view/7252/717083) from Public Affairs Web Services, for details on how to update different types of information.